Athens Archaeological Sites Guide to Explore Ancient Greek History

 For those looking to explore Kerameikos for free, there are several free entrance days throughout the year.
 Visitors can enjoy complimentary access on the first Sunday of the month from November to March, as well as on special occasions such as 6 March, 18 April, 18 May, and 28 October.

-6. Aristotle’s School (Lyceum) – A Walk Through Philosophical History
+7. Aristotle’s School (Lyceum), a Walk Through Philosophical History

 In the heart of Athens lies the remnants of Aristotle’s Lyceum, a site that once buzzed with intellectual fervor and philosophical debates.
 Established in 335 BC by Aristotle himself, this institution wasn’t just a school; it was the birthplace of the Peripatetic school of philosophy, where walking and talking went hand in hand.